thomas-keller/thomas-keller.github.io/index.md

 <div class="tile">
   <h2 class="post-title">Just a Person</h2>
   <p class="post-excerpt">I like to bicycle, rock climb, and take pictures with my DSLR.
-You can check out my nature and macrophoto pictures on <a href="https://www.instagram.com/thomas.e.keller">Instagram</a> if you're into that kind of thing!
+You can check out my nature and macrophotography pictures on <a href="https://www.instagram.com/thomas.e.keller">Instagram</a> if you're into that kind of thing!
 Finally, if you see me on the Pinellas Trail you should definitely wave. </p>
 </div><!-- /.tile -->

 <div class="tile">